-- Business phones may present the 911 Operator with an inaccurate address.
-For instance, some companies may have large centralized phone systems that may reflect the address and phone number for the business’ headquarters or regional office, so the address E911 receives the call may be in another business location or state.
+- Business phones may present the 911 operator with an inaccurate address.
+For instance, some companies may have large centralized phone systems that may reflect the address and phone number for the business’ headquarters or regional office, so the address E911 receives with the call may be in another business location locally or out-of-state.

 - If you hang-up a 911 call before the operator answers, the 911 operator will try to call you back.
 If your phone is part of a large corporate telephone network, the 911 operator may receive the business’ operator or a calling tree message; neither of which will provide the 911 operator the exact location of the emergency.

 - Many business lines require the caller to dial “9” to get an outside line and dial “1” to begin a long distance call.
 This combination often results in unintended calls to 911.
 Don’t worry, you won’t get in trouble, but please stay on the line to let the 911 operator know you accidentally dialed 911.

 Call if you can, text if you must.
 Lexington E-911 now has the ability to receive and send text messages.

 The public should only text 911 if it is the only option and making a voice call to 911 isn’t possible.
 This service will be very useful to those who are non-verbal, hard of hearing, deaf and speech impaired.